Esri/arcgis-maps-sdk-swift-samples/Shared/Samples/Add clustering feature reduction to a point feature layer/README.md

 3. Add `ClassBreak` objects each with an associated `SimpleMarkerSymbol` to the renderer.
 4. Create a `ClusteringFeatureReduction` using the renderer.
 5. Add `AggregateField` objects to the feature reduction where the field name is the name of the field to aggregate and the statistic type is the type of aggregation to perform.
 6. Define the min and max symbol sizes for the feature reduction.
-If these are not defined they default to 12 and 70 respectively.
+If these are not defined, they default to 12 and 70, respectively.
 7. Add the `ClusteringFeatureReduction` to the `FeatureLayer`.
 8. Create a `LabelDefinition` with a `SimpleLabelExpression` and `TextSymbol` to define the cluster label.
 9. Use the `onSingleTapGesture` modifier and call `MapViewProxy.identify(on:screenPoint:tolerance:returnPopupsOnly:maximumResults:)` to display the feature cluster's attributes in a popup.